wuziniu/FactorJoin/README.md

 ## Citation

-This paper is accepted by SIGMOD 2023.
-Please cite our arXiv version first before the paper appears in SIGMOD.
+This paper is accepted by SIGMOD 2023 (PACMMOD).

 ```
 @inproceedings{factorjoin,
 title = {{FactorJoin: A New Cardinality Estimation Framework for Join Queries}},
 author={Ziniu Wu and Parimarjan Negi and  Mohammad Alizadeh and Tim Kraska and Samuel Madden},
-journal={arXiv preprint arXiv:2212.05526},
+journal={PACMMOD},
 year = {2023},
-note = {To Appear},
-booktitle = {SIGMOD 2023}
 }
 ```